hyperledger/fabric-samples/asset-transfer-basic/chaincode-external/README.md

 # Asset-Transfer-Basic as an external service

 See the "Chaincode as an external service" documentation for an introduction on how to run chaincode as an external service.
-This sample includes the external builder and launcher scripts which the peers in your Fabric network will require.
+This sample includes the external builder and launcher scripts which the peers in your Fabric network will require in order to run an asset transfer chaincode as an external service.

 **Note:** each organization in a real network would need to setup and host their own instance of the external service.
 For simplification purpose, in this sample we use the same instance for both organizations.